 Cullen is an extremely attractive town originally built around the mouth of the Burn of Deskford.
 When seen from the sea it is framed from behind by higher ground carrying a disused railway line over a series of spectacular viaducts.

 The town is in two parts.
-Sandwiched between the sea wall on one side, and the curve of the main road on the other is the fishing village, Seatown.
+Sandwiched between the sea wall on one side, and the curve of the main road on the other, is the fishing village, Seatown of Cullen.
 This is a unique collection of a couple of a hundred small stone fishermen's cottages.
 At the seaward side they turn their ends to the sea, which on this north-facing coast can be much less placid than implied by the images on this page.

-The "inland" side of Cullen stretches up an imposing main street that continues from Seatown under the most easterly of the three railway viaducts.
+The "inland" side of Cullen, sometimes referred to as "New Cullen" stretches up an imposing main street that continues from Seatown under the most easterly of the three railway viaducts.
 Here you can find a collection of local services and attractive small shops that service the local community: but again no sign of the commercialisation that has elsewhere overwhelmed attractive coastal settlements of this sort.

 Cullen has a long history.
-It was established by 1189 and a church was built in 1236.
-Its wealth in the 1700s was built on textiles, and threadmaking in particular.
+It was established by 1189 on a location about half a mile inland from where you find it today, marked on maps as "Old Cullen" and close to Cullen House.
+A church was built in 1236, and its successor, Cullen Old Kirk, can still be visited today.
+Cullen's wealth in the 1700s was built on textiles, and threadmaking in particular.
 However the main period of growth came with the herring boom in the 1800s.
-Seatown was built in the 1820s, close to the pier built by Thomas Telford in 1819.
+New Cullen and Seatown of Cullen were built in the 1820s, the latter close to the pier built by Thomas Telford in 1819.

 This fishing heritage lies behind Cullen's main claim to fame: a form of smoked haddock, potato and onion soup named after the town: Cullen Skink.
 The slightly odd name comes from the Gaelic word for "essence".